 To maintain eye health and improve comfort, it’s important to treat dry eye discharge, which may be mild to severe.
 Left untreated, severe dry eyes can cause damage to your cornea, which is the transparent outer layer at the front of your eye.

 Dry eye treatment may depend on the cause of your symptoms.

-Treatment could include medications and medical conditions.
+Treatment could include medications.
 You may need to change your medications and treat the underlying condition, such as allergies or an eye infection.

 Treatments for dry eye discharge include:

 - Restasis (cyclosporine)

 - macrolides or tetracyclines oral antibiotics

 - intense pulsed light therapy

 If your dry eye discharge is severe, your doctor may suggest tear duct plugs, which help your eyes retain tears longer and prevent them from draining too quickly.

 These tiny silicone or gel plugs, called punctual plugs, are inserted in your tear ducts.
 Your doctor may also advise surgery to seal your tear ducts permanently.